anycable/docs.anycable.io/docs/how_to_anycable_server.md

 - Communicate with [gRPC](https://grpc.io) server as a gRPC client

-gRPC provides libraries for most popular languages (see [docs](http://www.grpc.io/docs/).
+gRPC provides libraries for most popular languages (see [docs](http://www.grpc.io/docs/)).

-If there is no gRPC support for your favorite language, you can build it yourself (the minimal implementation for AnyCable) – it's just HTTP2 + [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+If there is no gRPC support for your favorite language, you can build it yourself (the minimal implementation for AnyCable)–it's just HTTP2 + [Protocol Buffers](https://developers.google.com/protocol-buffers/).

 See [erlgrpc](https://github.com/palkan/erlgrpc) for the example of a minimal gRPC client.

 - Subscribe to Redis channels.

-We use Redis to receive broadcast events from the application by default (see [Broadcast adapters](./broadcast_adapters.md)).
+We use Redis to receive broadcast events from the application by default (see [Broadcast adapters](broadcast_adapters.md)).

 **NOTE**: You can build a custom broadcast adapter (for both–your server and `anycable`  gem).
 For the rest of this article, we consider that we want to use Redis.